nfdi4plants/nfdi4plants.github.io/src/content/docs/rdm.md

 ### Planning

 Data management planning represents the phase of defining your strategy for managing data and documentation generated within the project.
 In this phase you try to anticipate the best ways to avoid problems and setting the conditions for your research data to achieve the highest possible impact in science, even after project completion.
 This can, e.g., involve standards or best practices.
-The outcomes of your planning, including aspects of the data management process  before, during, and after the end of a project, is usually formalised in a [Data Management Plan][KB-dmp] (DMP), which is often required by research organisations and funders.
+The outcomes of your planning, including aspects of the data management process  before, during, and after the end of a project, is usually formalised in a [Data Management Plan][kb-dmp] (DMP), which is often required by research organisations and funders.

 ### Collecting